AntoineAssal/School-Notes/COMP-346-OperatingSystems/Scheduling.md

 #### Goals
 - Ensure that as many jobs are running at a time as is possible.
 On a single-CPU system, the goal is to keep one job running at all times.
 - `Multiprogramming` allows us to keep many jobs ready to run at all times.
 Although we can not concurrently run more jobs than we have available processors, we can allow each processor to be running one job, while other jobs are waiting for I/O or other events.
-- Lower the average waiting time for a process in a [[Process Execution States]].
+- Lower the average waiting time for a process in a [Process Execution States](Process_Execution_States.md).
 The less time the process waits in a state queue the faster processes are gonna get scheduled.

 #### Metrics
 Criteria| Description|
 ------------ | ------------